last updated Feb 2018

 The whole machine is pushed or self-propelled with the blade remaining close to the ground, but the design means that the blades cannot be guarded, so it’s very important to use these machines carefully.
 Although you’re safe enough behind the machine, other people and pets are definitely in the danger zone.

 There aren’t many makes to choose from, and often a 2-wheel ‘tractor’ unit is available separately, with various optional fittings such as a sickle bar.
 There are also complete units available.
-Some brands to look for include AL-KO, Apache, Bertolini and Lawnflite but as the use for such mowers is limited, hiring might be a better option.
+Some brands to look for include AL-KO, Apache and Lawnflite, Bertolini and Lawnflite but as the use for such mowers is limited, hiring might be a better option.

 For those of you who remember Allen scythes with affection (which is not our sentiment!), you can reminisce or even find ones for sale through Brookfield Vintage Tractors.